What are Nootropics?

-Nootropics describe a broad classification of drugs or compounds with cognitive enhancing properties with minimal side-effects appropriate for long-term use — the scientific nomenclature for "smart drugs."
+Nootropics describe a broad classification of compounds with cognitive enhancing properties with minimal side-effects and appropriate for long-term use.

 RISE is your daily nootropic designed to enhance your long-term cognitive performance.
 Shown to increase working memory and resilience to stress.